 In the Kansas City area, it costs an average of $24,409 to replace an asphalt roof.
 The average ROI is 65 percent.
 Metal roofs tend to have a higher price, around $41,000 in Kansas City and the surrounding area, but don’t produce the same ROI as an asphalt roof replacement.
 The typical resale value of a metal roof is about $24,000 or less than 60 percent of the cost of the replacement.

 4. Kitchen Remodels

 It might surprise you to learn that smaller projects often provide a higher ROI compared to major overhauls.
-A minor kitchen remodel in the “mid-range” has an average ROI of 82 percent.
-Meanwhile, an “upscale” major kitchen remodel has an ROI of around 59 percent in the Kansas City metro area.
+A “mid-range” kitchen remodel has an average ROI of 82 percent.
+Meanwhile, an “upscale” kitchen remodel has an ROI of around 59 percent in the Kansas City metro area.
 Nationwide, the numbers are similar.
-A minor remodel has an ROI of about 81 percent while an upscale major remodel has an ROI of about 60 percent.
+A minor remodel has an ROI of about 81 percent, while an upscale major remodel has an ROI of about 60 percent.

 5. Bathroom Remodels

 After the kitchen, the bathrooms in a house are the rooms that can make or break a home sale.
 If a house doesn’t have enough bathrooms, a buyer is likely to walk away.
 If the bathrooms in the house are outdated or otherwise unappealing, that can also turn off potential buyers.

 In some cases, making a few small improvements to an existing bathroom can provide the best ROI.
 If the bathroom is in good working order, recaulking the tile and replacing fixtures and handles might be all that’s needed to make it a more attractive space.
 If you decide to do a major renovation or remodel of your bathroom, sticking with the “mid-range” rather than going upscale can help you get a better return on investment.